chefspec/chefspec/README.md

   end

   it "should fail with a bad frequency" do
-    m = "Frequency yerly not recognized"
+    m = "Frequency yearly not recognized"
     Chef::ExpectException.expect(DataError, m)
     expect {
       chef_run.converge "example::default"